ted-spence-avalara/developer-dot/avatax/errors/TaxProfileNotProvided.md

 Please include a tax profile in the request body.

-The Tax Profile Import API is only available to Technical Support Admin roles.
+The Tax Profile Import API is only available to Technical Support Administrator roles.